boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 In principle, there are two ways to organize the code: event-driven or threaded.

 Event-driven functions cannot rely on a stack to maintain the state between consecutive events in a task.
-The programmer has to manually *rip* the stack, and maintain the state across multiple events.
+The programmer has to manually *rip* the stack <!-- WTF does that mean? -->, and maintain the state across multiple events.
 Therefore, event-driven programs can be very efficient in terms of memory footprint and they do not need scheduling.
 The disadvantage is that they are hard to write and even harder to read and reason about.